-The term 'Universal Basic Income (UBI)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Universal Basic Income (UBI)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Universal basic income (UBI) is known by a variety of names in different countries and continents.
 Among the more popular are basic income, citizen’s income, unconditional basic income, basic income guarantee, universal demo grant, and UBI.
 This represents a type of social security welfare program and safety net.
 In it, all residents or citizens of a nation periodically receive an amount of money which the government or another public institution gives them unconditionally.
 They receive this on top of and regardless of any other income they earn from work or investment returns.
 When the money is given out to any persons who live with less than the government-mandated poverty line, it is also known as partial basic income.